mahmudaNizamBS23/moodle-block_leaderboard/README.md

 # Features

--Ranks users based on their total course points and displays the leaderboard in an organized table format.
+- Ranks users based on their total course points and displays the leaderboard in an organized table format.
--Students can view their current rank, points, and the points needed to achieve the next rank.
+- Students can view their current rank, points, and the points needed to achieve the next rank.
--Retrieves enrolled students in a specified course to ensure rankings are course-specific.
+- Retrieves enrolled students in a specified course to ensure rankings are course-specific.

 # Installation

--Download the zip file
+- Download the zip file
--Install the zip file by navigating to Moodle Site Administration->Plugins->Install Plugins
+- Install the zip file by navigating to Moodle Site Administration->Plugins->Install Plugins

 # Usage

--Add the Leaderboard block to a course or user dashboard.
+- Add the Leaderboard block to a course or user dashboard.
--The plugin will automatically display students' ranks and points based on course grades.
+- The plugin will automatically display students' ranks and points based on course grades.